Tails86/greplica/README.md

 To install, ensure you are connected to the internet and execute: `python3 -m pip install greplica`

+Once installed, there will be a script called `greplica` under Python's script directory.
+If `grep` is not found under PATH, then a script called `grep` will also be installed.
+Ensure Python's script directory is under PATH to be able to execute the script properly from command line.

 ## CLI Help
 ```
 usage: greplica [-E | -F | -G] [-P] [-e EXPRESSIONS] [-f FILE [FILE ...]] [-i]